June 19, 1998

 Where we last left them, Fox Mulder and Dana Scully, the X-namic duo, had just been smoked out of their work once and for all due to their proximity to both truth and investigative genius.
 The film, its protagonist Roswell '47-ers and loyal foiled Area '51-ers pick up the series' trail droppings to further their, by now, predictable though unconventional search.
 Despite being officially nixed by by the powers that be, the X-ers be powerin' Bruce Willis style in a two-hour letterbox episode of wrangling the cattle of causation.

+As we X-philiacs have been accustomed, each new installment starts with a foreshadowed event that opens the right channels for investigation.
+And for the next two hours the probing is thorough but for the body cavities of our two heroes.
 From Tunisia to Antarctica to North Texas by way of Washington D.C. from 35,000 B.C. to the present day, Spooky and his skeptic redhead delve for the phenomena that serve to bolster our collective evils in, you know, just another episode.

 The kind of support cast this requires is men in dark suits meeting in poorly lighted smoking rooms, the X-files regulars like Skinner, The Well-Manicured Man and The Lone Gunmen, plus a boy who can otherwise out-act the names on the marquis.
 And the kind of writing this requires is more of the flaccid Chris Carter cutups from fifties horror films, the worst of Steven Spielberg, and dictionary of commonplace maxims.
 And to boot, the green men aren't only green they're borrowed every-which way from the greatest '80's Sci-Fi films replete with Geiger-esque set-designs and lighting and a zealous pursuit of happiness in the highly "categorized and easily referenced" future.
 What I am meant to fear is the greater government cog as aided by aliens and the Illuminati.
 Instead X-files the movie only manages to pique the most basic desires for sex and violence disguised in the same-old good v. bad filmic linguistic.